syncfusion-content/winui-docs/winui/Cartesian-Charts/Column.md

 ## Segment spacing

-The [SegmentSpacing](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ColumnSeries.html#Syncfusion_UI_Xaml_Charts_ColumnSeries_SegmentSpacing) property is used to change the spacing between two segments.
-The default value of spacing is 0, and the value ranges from 0 to 1.
-Here, 1 and 0 correspond to 100% and 0% of the available space, respectively.
+The [SegmentSpacing](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ColumnSeries.html#Syncfusion_UI_Xaml_Charts_ColumnSeries_SegmentSpacing) property can be used to change the spacing between two segments.
+The default value of spacing is 0, and the value ranges from 0 to 1, where 1 corresponds to 100% of the available space, and 0 corresponds to 0% of the available space

 {% tabs %}